kubernetes-sigs/jobset/keps/498-GroupScheduling/README.md

 For statically provisioned clusters, we have recommended users use Kueue to handle group scheduling of JobSets once sufficient resources are available.

-However, for dynmaically provisioned clusters, we have no support for group scheduling in JobSet yet.
+However, JobSets running independently (without Kueue) on dynmaically provisioned clusters, we need to support group scheduling semantics in order to avoid these timeout issues.

 ### Goals